h3fang/AUR/readme.md

 - send notifications to user based on battery states

 ## evince
-- with only pdf support
+- with only PDF support
-- removed gnome dependency
+- remove gnome dependency

 ## gammastep
 - remove geoclue dependency